KAKXHUB/opl3/README.md

 local testSection = AimingTab:CreateSector("Teleport Monter", "Right")  --you can  change the section code, for example "testsection" can be changed to "FunnyCoolSection" etc.

-testSection:AddDropdown("Select Monter", Cache.DevConfig["ListOfMonter"], "", false, function(SLMDD)
+testSection:AddDropdown("Select Monter", Cache.DevConfig["ListOfMonter"], "", true, function(SLMDD)
 SelectMonter = SLMDD
 end)